 C. It is not based on scientific methods.

 D. Helps in managerial decision-making.

 Demand Forecasting is statistically based on scientific methods and proper judgment correctly predicts the future demand for a product or service.
 It gathers information about various aspects of the market like future changes in the selling price, product designs, changes in competition, advertisement campaigns, the purchasing power of the consumers, employment opportunities, population, etc.

-Different approaches to Demand forecast are done by the tech giant of the USA - Apple.
-They forecast the demand to actuate the quantity of the various products that it will manufacture such as iPhones, iPads, MacBooks, watches, Homepods, AirPods, etc. through a series of approaches.
+Different approaches to Demand forecasts are done by the tech giant of the USA - Apple.
+They forecast the demand to actuate the quantity of the various products that it will manufacture such as iPhones, iPods, MacBooks, watches, Homepods, AirPods, etc. through a series of approaches.
 Moreover, the company predominantly uses consensus methods which are under the Judgmental approaches to determine their demand forecasts.